CoderDojoSV/beginner-python/Day-1/README.md

     your_name = raw_input("What is your name? ")
     your_age = input("How old are you? ")
     print "your name is", your_name, "and you are", your_age

+##Reading and Altering Code - Number Guess Game

+Grab the file [number guess game.py](number guess game.py) and copy it into a new Python window.
+Play the game!

 ##Project - Multiplication Game